Employment & Auditions

 Qualifications and Desired Attributes

-- Previous experience working with volunteers and managing volunteer committees
+- Previous experience in donor engagement, budgeting and with volunteer committees

 - Knowledge of performing arts and/or the operatic art form is preferred

+FT, salaried, exempt position.
 Salary commensurate with experience.
-Employee benefits package includes health, life insurance, dental, vision, 403(b) plan with employer match and parking.
+Employee benefits package includes health, life, dental, vision, 403(b) plan with employer match and parking.

 About Cincinnati Opera